Tis the season for carols...

 Visit between 10am and 4pm every Saturdays and Sundays, for some retail therapy, delicious food or an ice cold beer.
 Pets are welcome so you don't have to leave your furry friends behind, entry to the market is free and the traders have everything you need.

 Audacia Wines | R44 & Annandale Road | Stellenbosch | 7600 | +27 (0)21 881 3052

-Read more about markets in Cape Town and surrounds in our overviews of markets in Cape Town, markets in the City Bowl, markets in the southern suburbs, markets in the northern suburbs and markets in Cape Town's surrounds.
+Read more about markets in Cape Town and surrounds in our overviews of markets in the City Bowl, markets in the southern suburbs, markets in the northern suburbs and markets in Cape Town's surrounds.
 Be sure to read our 10 speciality markets in Cape Town and surrounds.
 Also check out the Love of Craft Market in Stellenbosch.
 If you'd like to arrive in style at the Elgin Railway Market, think about trying out this steam train.